Influenza (''flu'') is a contagious disease that spreads around the United States every winter, usually between October and May.

 There are two types of influenza vaccine:

-- Inactivated(killed) influenza vaccine, the ''flu shot,'' is given by injection with a needle.This vaccine is described in a separate monograph.
+A different vaccine, the ''flu shot,'' is aninactivatedvaccine (not containing live virus).
+It is given by injection with a needle.This vaccine is described in a separate monograph, Influenza Vaccine, Inactivated.

 LAIV does not contain thimerosal or other preservatives.